 Let’s say you have a car showroom and you’ve created a great video about some popular comedians buying their cars from your showroom.
 You have spent a lot of money on it, and it came out really well but it got no traction when you put it up.

-Well, the key to getting eyeballs on your content is to promote it really well.
-So, you should try to get automobile influencers and blogs dedicated to car reviews to share it with their audience so that your content reaches more of your target audience.
+Well, the key to getting eyeballs on your content is to promote it well.
+For example, you could get automobile influencers and blogs dedicated to car reviews to share the video with their audience which will help your content reach more of your target audience.

 Another example that we can look at is that of an SEO expert and blogger Brian Dean, whose blogs on SEO are arguably the best blogs on the internet.
 Brian usually puts in a lot of research and time in writing an incredible blog but also spends close to six months getting as many backlinks to his blog as he can.
 He diligently promotes his blog once it’s actually published because he knows how important that is to get his blogs to rank on search results.

 Follow the 50-50 rule religiously, and make sure that even if you produce two incredible pieces of content a month, you promote them equally well- as opposed to trying to post something new every week.

 Paid traffic can help you amplify your content marketing efforts and leverage your best-performing content to keep getting you high-quality traffic and leads at scale.
 So, how do you identify which pieces of content you ought to spend ad budgets on?
 And, how much should you be spending in the first place?

 There is no point in advertising every piece of content that you have on your platform.
 Rather, pick your best-performing content and invest your ad spends on that.